Norris Cole (Coronation Street)

 Norris Cole is a fictional character from the British ITV soap opera Coronation Street, played by Malcolm Hebden.
 He made his first screen appearance during the episode broadcast on 11 March 1994.
-Hebden had previously played the role of Carlos, Mavis Riley's (Thelma Barlow) Spanish boyfriend, in one episode in 1974.
+Hebden had previously played the role of Carlos, Mavis Riley's (Thelma Barlow) Spanish boyfriend, in ten episodes in 1974 to 1975.
 Norris appeared on a recurring basis, until he was written out in April 1997 by Brian Park.
 However, two years later; the character was reintroduced on a regular basis.
-Hebden continued to appear on the soap until December 2017 after suffering a heart attack.
+Hebden continued to appear on the soap until December 2017, when he suffered a heart attack.
 Following his recovery, he made several guest returns, before his retirement from acting in January 2021 due to his health.
 The character was killed off-screen on 15 September 2021.